• Skip to primary navigation

 Jump to Recipe

-This homemade caramel recipe makes the absolute best caramels with only 7 ingredients!
+This homemade caramel recipe makes the best caramels with only 7 ingredients!
 Homemade caramels are soft & buttery, melt-in-your-mouth delicious, and are a perfect gift for friends and neighbors.

 squares of Homemade Caramel with flaky sea salt on top